 COVID-19 has spread rapidly within the past few weeks, with confirmed cases reported in every continent around the globe.
 As of April 7, there were nearly 1.4 million cases around the globe, with the highest number in countries including:

 - United States

-Within the U.S., 38 people have died from coronavirus as of March 12, 2020, and states like Washington, New York, California and Massachusetts have been hit the hardest.
-Currently, 38 states and the District of Columbia have at least one confirmed case of COVID-19, ranging from over 130,000 in New York to 185 in Alaska.
+Within the U.S., nearly 12,000 people have died from coronavirus as of April 7, 2020, and states like New York, New Jersey, Michigan and Louisiana have been hit the hardest.
+Currently, every state has multiple confirmed cases of COVID-19, ranging from over 130,000 in New York to 185 in Alaska.

 Now that we’ve covered what exactly coronavirus is and where it has spread, let’s take a closer look at this pandemic by the numbers: